Who We Are

 On the 25 September 2009, the Balla Balla Community Centre was set up as an Incorporated Association as set out in the Associations Incorporations Act 1981.
 The Balla Balla Community Centre presented its first Annual Report at the Annual General Meeting held on the 30 March 2010.

-Every few years we review our strategic plan, including what we would like to achieve and how we will do this.
 If you would like to know more about the role of the Committee, how you could become a member or how you can otherwise contribute, please contact the President through the Centre office.

 The following people keep our Centre operating with the support of our volunteers.